 Takako Osawa is a multidisciplinary emerging artist who lives and works on the land ofWurundjeri Woi-wurrung and Bunerong Boon Wurrung people of the Eastern Kulin Nation.

-Her recent site-specific, non-dualistic andscientific enquiry-based work invites viewers to consider ecology holistically and from a non-human perspective.
-She is currently undertaking a Master of Contemporary Art at the VCA, University of Melbourne, to expand her field of practice.
+Her recent project focuses on the critically endangered Australian native animals to consider ecology from a Shinto perspective.
+She is currently undertaking a Master of Contemporary Art at the VCA, University of Melbourne, to extend her field of practice.